Vicken-Ghoubiguian/Go_weather_go/README.md

 # Go_weather_go

-A golang client to use the OpenWeatherMap API
+This is a golang project to develop an API to get weather datas using the OpenWeatherMap utility.

 ## How run the test programs ?